logansquirel/rust-programming-language/chapter01/hello_cargo/readme.md

 Cargo provides two modes:

-- *debug* for fast compilation and debug information
+- *debug* for fast compilation time and debug information
-- *release* for fast run
+- *release* for fast runtime

 All files/executables are generated in a `target` directory.